If you live in a city, light pollution is probably the number one obstacle to your astrophotography.

 However, the effects of early electric and gas lights were negligible compared to the visual assault caused by the sheer number and intensity of modern lights, particularly with the advent of inexpensive LED lighting, which resulted in more lights for less energy.

-4. How is it measured?
+How is light pollution measured?

 Light pollution can be measured in several ways, for example, by: